jonasdp/seera-cc/README.md

 ### SSH Agent Problem

 In  the remote connection to the ec2 instance I used `agent = false` at line 294 in `main.tf`.
-I did it because I run git-bash on Windows 10.
+I did it because I run git-bash on Windows 10 with no agent running.

 I'm unaware if this might become a problem when running the script on Linux or OSX and having an agent running.
 If there is a problem with the last step of `main.tf` then change the variable to `agent = true`.